Grandparent Rights

 2) The “Significant Impairment” Standard

 The significant impairment standard is one of the highest burdens a court will impose.
-To pursue your grandparent custody suit under this standard, you must show that your grandchild’s present circumstances are so bad that they will significantly impair his/her physical health or emotional development.
+To pursue your grandparent custody suit under this standard, you must show that your grandchild’s present circumstances are so bad that they will significantly impair their physical health or emotional development.
 Examples of things that might meet this burden are drug or alcohol abuse, physical abuse, neglect, or emotional abuse by the child’s parents or caregivers.
 Needless to say, this is a high burden to meet, but if you are able to meet it, a court is likely to grant you standing to pursue your case.

 3) The “Mutual Consent” Standard